Is delta plus worse than the delta variant? Here’s what the latest research says

 Is anyone watching this?

 Everyone.
-The World Health Organization (WHO) lists delta plus as a “variant of concern”, which means that it may go on to infect the whole world, or it may not.
+The World Health Organization (WHO) lists delta plus as a “variant of concern,” which means that it may go on to infect the whole world, or it may not.
 Its numbers are still quite small—India in late July was reporting 70 cases.

 Do vaccines protect against it?

-So far the COVID-19 vaccines appear to offer similar protection to delta and delta plus, but again, it’s early days and further research is needed.
+So far, the COVID-19 vaccines appear to offer similar protection to delta and delta plus, but again, it’s early, and further research is needed.

 Is Delta Plus new?